zzhangjii/learning-library/workshops/dvcs-5/LabGuide500.md

 Congratulations!
 You have completed the workshop.

 In this workshop, we were able to quickly assess the effectiveness of your social media campaigns on sales and how sales trends correspond to social media tone/sentiment.
-We also used OAC5's machine learning abilities to predict the likelihood of customer's subscribing to KoolKart's mailing list.
+We also used OAC's machine learning abilities to predict the likelihood of customer's subscribing to KoolKart's mailing list.

-This concludes our Oracle Analytics Cloud 5 Data Visualization workshop.
+This concludes our Oracle Analytics Cloud Data Visualization workshop.